 The competition is intended to simulate the real-world process of entrepreneurs soliciting start-up funds from early-stage investors and venture capital firms.
-The judges function as venture capital investors deciding on which business venture they would most likely fund.
-The quality of the idea, the strength of the management team, and the clarity and persuasiveness of the written plan and oral presentation, all influence the judges’ decisions.
+The judges function as early stage venture capital investors deciding on which business venture they would most likely fund.
+The quality of the idea, the size of the market, the competitive differentiation, the strength of the management team, and the clarity and persuasiveness of the written plan and oral presentation, all influence the judges’ decisions.
 Ultimately, the winning team should be the team in which the judges would most likely invest their money.

 Most of the judges of the RBPC come from the investment community and are involved in making early-stage investment decisions on an ongoing basis.
-Their ranking of the top teams is guided by the scorecard (described below), but should be consistent with the approach that would be used by a venture capital or early-stage investor.
+Their ranking of the top teams is guided by the scorecard (described below), but should be consistent with the approach that would be used by an early-stage venture capital or angel investor.

 We recognize that consistent with real life investment situations, early-stage companies can be in very different stages of development.
-To compensate for this, we would expect that an early stage investor would require the potential for higher investment returns for an earlier stage company which has a higher level of risk involved.
-We assume, in general, that this would be true for the judges in the RBPC.
+To compensate for this, we would expect that an investor would require the higher investment returns for a very early stage company than for a later stage company which has less risk (i.e., the greater the risk or the longer the time to a liquidity event, the higher the required return).
+We assume, in general, that these rules would apply for the judges at the RBPC.

 Teams are not required to reveal the exact desired terms of the deal (i.e., their proposed company valuation and percentage of company being offered to investors).
 However, some investors prefer to have this information upfront, (while some investors feel that it is not as important until later).
 We recommend that teams be prepared to address questions about their terms, but it is up to the team to decide how they want to answer these questions.